Sky or Virgin Media for TV

 Virgin Media customers can also add UHD packs for Sky Entertainment and Sky Cinema for £6 per month, and Sky Sports Ultra HD costs an extra £7 per month on top of the Sky Sports HD pack.

-Virgin Media include more UHD content as standard however, with TNT Sports Ultimate included in the Bigger Bundle, and all customers gaining access to the Virgin TV Ultra HD channel.
+Virgin Media include more UHD content as standard however, with TNT Sports Ultimate included in the TNT Sports pack as standard, and all customers gain access to the Virgin TV Ultra HD channel.

 Read more on the best TV for HD and UHD content here.